WordPress has unique resource requirements which demands certain processes be put in place to keep your site running at optimum efficiency.

 - WP-Super-Cache: “This plugin generates static HTML files from your dynamic WordPress blog.
 After a HTML file is generated your Web server will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts.”
 Take the time to learn all the options to know what will work best for your unique site.

 - W3 Total Cache: “Easy Web Performance Optimization (WPO) using caching: browser, page, object, database, minify and content delivery network support”.

 Ask your Web host which caching plugin will work best with their setup.

 - Speaking of Plugins — only install those plugins that serve a needed purpose.
 Plugins use lots of resources so review what plugins are must haves and try deactivating the rest to see if things improve.
 If no noticeable improvement is evident, start deactivating the remaining plugins one by one.
 You can also look at your server stats and actually see what plugins are using the most resources.

 - Consider using a CDN: Content Delivery Networks speed up your site by distributing your files and load across multiple systems.
-I use MaxCDN for my busy sites.
-In my experience, MaxCDN has great support for those getting their feet wet with CDN’s.
+I use Cloudflare for my sites.
 Here’s an informative article for you to review: 7 Reasons to use a Content Delivery Network

 Last but not least, Premium Themes.
 Don’t underestimate the importance of using a quality premium theme.
 Solid frameworks and clean code go a lonnnnnng way to keep your site running efficiently.